tomyc2171/stats170b_project/README.md

 # stats170b_project
-Data Science Project examining Twitter sentiments and how they correlate with national polls Made by Sanjith Venkatesh and Tom Young Choi for UCI STATS 170B
+Data Science Project examining Twitter sentiments and how they correlate with national polls, made by Sanjith Venkatesh and Tom Young Choi for UCI STATS 170B

 project.ipynb -> the main notebook that does the following:
 1. Creates a classifier using a training set with supervised labels